What You Need to Know About Call of Duty: Warzone Season One

 One of the more interesting tidbits about the two games coming together is that Warzone will still run on the same engine as 2019's Modern Warfare.
 Warzone was built upon Modern Warfare's engine established by Infinity Ward and will remain the same even after the Cold War is integrated.
 This is interesting because the two games look and feel completely different from one another and will likely pose a challenge for those who have gotten used to Cold War's mechanics.

 On the surface, the differences might not seem like much, but since Call of Duty is so dependent on twitch reflexes, those little details start to add up during the heat of battle.
 We're curious to see how Cold War players adapt to Warzone after the integration takes place.
-What's odd is that all the weapons from both games will be playable in Warzone after the update, which is at odds with one another due to the time periods they're set in.
-Nonetheless, we'll find out more when the season goes live tomorrow.
+What's strange is that all the weapons from both games will be playable in Warzone after the update, which is at odds with one another due to the time periods they're set in.

+Players have now discovered that all of the weapons from Black Ops Cold War are based on the 150HP found in that game, as opposed to the 100HP in Warzone.
+Because of that, all of the weapons from Black Ops Cold War deal more damage and are — in their current state — slightly overpowered.
+We'll likely see these weapons get nerfed in the future.